 One of the best known restaurants in New Orleans is Commander’s Palace located in the historic Garden District.
-They have been serving delicious French and Creole cuisine in that location since the turn of the 20th century.
-When Cathy and I moved to New Orleans in 1965 to begin my training in surgery at Charity Hospital, we could only dream about dining in a restaurant as elegant as the Commander’s Palace because we could not afford such luxuries.
-My salary during our four years there never exceeded $500 per month, so Cathy’s salary as an elementary school teacher was our primary source of income, and she wasn’t making much more than I. Our few dining-out experiences were limited to small cafes known only to locals, and much less expensive than the well known places like Commander’s Palace, Antoines, Brennans and The Court of Two Sisters.
+They have been serving delicious French and Creole cuisine in the location since the turn of the 20th century.
+When Cathy and I moved to New Orleans in 1965 to begin my training in surgery at Charity Hospital we could only dream about dining in a restaurant as elegant as the Commander’s Palace, because we could not afford such luxuries.
+My salary during those four years never exceeded $500 per month, so Cathy’s salary as an elementary school teacher was our primary source of income.
+Our few dining-out experiences were limited to small cafes known only to locals, and much less expensive than the well-known restaurants like Commander’s Palace, Antoines, Brennans and The Court of Two Sisters.

-We were always thrilled when Cathy’s parents from Florida, or members of my family came to New Orleans for a visit.
-In addition to having fun with them and getting caught up on all the things happening in their lives and ours, it always meant we got to go out to eat in a restaurant or two that Cathy and I could not ordinarily afford.
-Most of the time we still avoided the very high end restaurants because they were too fancy for our tastes despite the lure of the wonderful food.
+We were always thrilled when Cathy’s parents from Florida or members of my family came to New Orleans for a visit.
+In addition to having fun and getting caught up on all family news, it usually meant going to a restaurant or two which Cathy and I could not ordinarily afford.
+Most of the time we still avoided the very high end restaurants, because they were too fancy for our tastes despite the lure of exquisite food.

-Cathy and I were very pleased and almost shocked when one evening in fall of 1967 we received a phone call from Bubba asking how we were doing, and saying that he would like to come for a visit very soon.
-He was coming alone because LaNell had to stay and care for their children while he was gone.
-We told him he could come as soon as he could arrange his work schedule, and he could stay as long as he wanted.
-The thing that was surprising to us was knowing that Bubba was such a home-body; seldom ever going away from home to visit anyone, and now he was calling to ask permission to come visit us.
-We were elated at this change in his personality.
-What we did not know was that Bubba had recently experienced a spiritual conversion, and he was more concerned about our spiritual condition than he had ever been.
-He was coming to visit with the underlying purpose of witnessing Christ to his little brother and his new sister in law!
-Had we known what was about to happen, we might not have been so eager and excited to have Bubba come down for a visit.
+Cathy and I were very pleased but shocked when one evening we received a phone call from my brother Berry Lee (Bubba) asking how we were doing, and saying he would like to come for a visit very soon.
+He was coming alone because LaNell had to stay home and care for their four children.
+We told him he could come as soon as he could arrange his work schedule and could stay as long as he wanted.
+The thing which surprised us was knowing Bubba was such a home-body and seldom if ever paid a social visit with anyone especially without LaNell.
+We were elated at his sudden change.

 Bubba suggested we go out for supper that evening, and he wanted to take us to Commander’s Palace.
 He had been there once, and said he could still remember how delicious the food had been.
-We heartily agreed that was a good choice, knowing that he would pay for a meal that we couldn’t afford.
-When we arrived, I was amazed how very nice it was, and what a variety of wonderful sounding food was on the menu.
-We continued with our conversation begun at the apartment, but with as little focus as possible (from our standpoint) on spiritual things.
-We were getting caught up on everyone at home, and what it was now like for him in a solo medical practice without Pop, who had died over a year previously.
+We heartily agreed this was a good choice knowing he would pay for a meal we couldn’t afford.
+When we arrived I was surprised how nice it was and what a variety of wonderful sounding food was on the menu.
+We continued with our conversation which began at our apartment, but with as little focus as possible on spiritual things.
+We were getting caught up on everyone at home, and what it was now like for him in a solo medical practice without Pop who had died earlier the same year.

-When our food was brought to the table, it looked and smelled wonderful, and I couldn’t wait to taste it.
-When everyone was served, I politely began eating when Bubba said, “Wait, we haven’t done something important- we haven’t prayed.”
-In my immediate family we would recite a simple memorized prayer before a meal, but this was always at home.
-I was 28 years old, and had never been in a restaurant when a prayer was said out loud, either at my table or at any other table for that matter.
-When Bubba started praying, in what I considered a volume much too loud; I was certain that everyone in Commander’s Palace was staring at us.
-Also, as was typical of Bubba and his prayers, he followed the Biblical mandate of praying without ceasing (or so it seemed)!
-This was one of the most embassassing moments for me and also for Cathy, as she later told me.
-I was convinced without a shadow of doubt, that Bubba had gone crazy, at least when it came to religion!
+When our food was brought to the table it looked and smelled wonderful.
+When everyone was served I politely began eating when Bubba said, “Wait, we haven’t done something important.
+We haven’t prayed.”
+Up to this time in my immediate family we would recite a simple memorized prayer before a meal, but it was always at home.
+I was twenty-seven years old and had never been in a restaurant when a prayer was said out loud, either at my table or at any other table for that matter.
+When Bubba started praying, seemingly too loud I was certain everyone in Commander’s Palace was staring at us.
+In addition what was later typical of Bubba and his prayers, he followed the Biblical mandate of praying without ceasing (or so it seemed)!
+This was one of the most embarrassing moments of my life and also for Cathy as she later told me.
+I was convinced without a doubt Bubba had gone crazy at least in the spiritual realm!

-I don’t remember a thing I had to eat that evening at Commander’s Palace, but I do remember a very long and loud prayer that embarrassed me then.
-I am ashamed that I had such a negative response to Bubba’s witness and his praying at the time, but both Cathy and I were able to tell him at a much later date following our conversion, what an impact he had on us, and how thankful we were for his prayers, no matter how long or how loud!.
-We have not been back to Commander’s Palace, but if we ever get to dine there, we will definitely pray before we we eat and won’t mind if any heads are turned toward us because of praying out loud.
-We can now sing from experience and with great assurance, the words to the wonderful hymn; “We once were lost but now are found; were blind but now we see!”
+I don’t remember a thing I had to eat that evening at Commander’s Palace, but I do remember his long prayer.
+I am ashamed of my attitude toward Bubba’s witness.
+He was simply being obedient to the command of the Holy Spirit, and I was thinking he had lost his good sense and judgement.
+We have not been back to Commander’s Palace, but if we ever get to dine there again we will definitely pray before we eat and won’t mind if heads are turned because of praying out loud.
+Since this embarrassing event Cathy and I have been redeemed and now sing from experience the words to the wonderful hymn; “We once were lost but now are found; were blind but now we see!”